Forests in the Fight Against Global Warming

 Chapter 6: Forests as a Source of Biofuels

-For thousands of years wood has been a major energy source.
+6. Forests as a source of biofuels For thousands of years wood has been a major energy source.
 But in developed countries fossil fuels have become dominant, with renewables making up only 3.9 percent of all fuels in terms of oil equivalents in 2007 (International Energy Agency, personal communication, 2008).
 In contrast, in many developing countries wood remains the predominant household fuel for cooking and heating.
 Of the renewables, wood is second only to hydropower in importance globally (see Table 6.1).
 One of the ways that biomass, provided by plants or forests, can contribute to tackling climate change is as a source of liquid fuel to replace fossil fuels used in transport.
 Before undertaking an investigation of what might be the specific future role for forests in providing renewable energy, it is necessary to examine in some depth the global trends in overall biofuel production, presently dominated by annual crops.
 Biofuels cost more than other forms of renewable energy but they are the only form that can address the challenges of the transport sector, including its almost complete reliance on oil and the fact that greenhouse reductions in this sector are difficult to obtain.
 Both the US and the EU have announced policies designed to greatly increase the contribution that biofuels20 make to the energy requirements of transport, summarized in Box 6.1.
 Biofuels require large subsidies to be competitive.
-Governmentsupported policies could lead to an increase in the share of biofuels in global transport from 1 percent to 6 percent in 2020 (World Bank, 2008a: 2).
-The...
+Governmentsupported policies could lead to an increase in the share of biofuels in global transport from 1 percent to 6 percent...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.